cheekiiboom/frankrbot/README.md

 Welcome to frankrbot!

-This bot is a js application which uses permission from Twitch to read and write chat messages.
+This bot is a node js application which can read and write Twitch chat messages.
-frankrbot uses word APIs to analyze messages and create responses
+frankrbot utilizes word APIs to analyze messages and send responses
 #### Current behaviour: convert some words in chat messages to their antonyms and find emojis related to the message

 ## Installation